R. Graham Cooks

 Robert Graham Cooks is the Henry Bohn Hass Distinguished Professor of Chemistry in the Aston Laboratories for Mass Spectrometry at Purdue University.
-He is an ISI Highly Cited Chemist, with over 1,000 publications and an H-index of 144.
+He is an ISI Highly Cited Chemist, with over 1,000 publications and an H-index of 150.

 Education

-Cooks received a bachelor of science and master of science degrees from the University of Natal in South Africa in 1961 and 1963, respectively.
+Cooks received Bachelor of Science and Master of Science degrees from the University of Natal in South Africa in 1961 and 1963, respectively.
 He received a Ph.D. from the University of Natal in 1965 and a second Ph.D. from Cambridge University in 1967, where he worked with Peter Sykes.
 He then did post-doctoral work at Cambridge with Dudley Williams.